Grace is the means – God extends undeserved mercy, forgiveness and truth.

 “The challenge, and the delight, of marriage is learning to honor and esteem those essential differences that we possess as husband and wife …”

-To Oscar and Kelly, may the Lord bless you and keep you.
+To Oscar and Nicole, may the Lord bless you and keep you.

 May the Lord make His face shine upon you and be gracious unto you.

 May the Lord turn His countenance upon you and give you peace.

 Yesterday’s wedding of Oscar and Nicole was one of the most amazingly joyous celebrations we’ve ever had the pleasure of hosting at our house.
 Life was breaking out all over.
 And the dancing as awesome.

 Marianne and I want to thank everyone who came for your help.
 It was the Body of Christ – and community – in all it’s glory.